syncfusion-content/maui-docs/MAUI/Circular-Charts/Overview.md

 * Legends - Display additional information about the data points of chart series, which can be wrapped or scrolled, if an item exceeds the available bounds.

-* Multiple series - Circular chart provides support for rendering multiple pie or doughnut series at same time, with options to compare and visualize two different series simultaneously.

 * Dynamic update - Updates the chart dynamically or lazily with live data that changes over seconds or minutes like stock prices, temperature, speed, etc.